 Native plant garden at the Chimney Swift Tower at Prairie Ridge Ecostation – click here

-Wake Audubon Native Plant sale – Fall 2017 – check back here next year
+Wake Audubon Native Plant sale – please check our calendar

 Wake Audubon Bird-friendly Yard Certification – coming soon, currently seeking volunteers with experience in native plants and landscape design

 This page is adapted from the Audubon North Carolina website.
 Plant lists, plant sources and other information can be found at their site, http://nc.audubon.org/conservation/bird-friendly-communities/bird-friendly-native-plants